mindcat/dragonfly-neuro/README.md

 ![Training Epochs](https://github.com/elijah-code/scenario_out_3d/training-epochs.png)
 *Figure 1: `algo_model` training that would have taken upwards of 3 hours per epoch on Google Colab.*

 The proposed neural network mimics a dragonfly's prey interception system with a unique approach to tracking and capturing prey.
-It consists of four dense layers.
-The first layer represents the dragonfly's visual field as a 21x21 square array.
-The second layer, with 194,481 neurons, encodes movement directions.
-The third layer aligns neurons with the prey's image, and the final layer outputs yaw and rotation.
+It consists of four dense layers presented in the code snippet above.
+The first layer consists of 441 neurons representing the dragonfly's visual field, arranged in a 21 by 21 square array.
+This layer captures the prey's location within the dragonfly's field of view.
+In the second layer, we used $21^4$ (194481) neurons for the creation of the movement directions.
+A third set of 441 neurons hypothetically helps determine which neurons should be aligned with the prey's image.
+The final layer consists of 2 neurons that output yaw and rotation.

+The network is first setup as an artificial neural network and then converted into the spiking neural network using Keras conversion function.

 ### Keras Model to Akida SNN